AndersDeath/diary2/000-current.md

 # 22 May - Mitwoch - Berlin - 608 Tag der Einwanderung - Hot Sunny

 I found an information about Pashas burials.
+I texted to his mother.